Laboratorio-de-Pedometria/pedometrics-package/cran-comments.md

 # Changes

-This is a patch.
+This is a minor release.
 It includes changes to deal with the fact that matrix objects now also inherit from class "array" and that the suggested package __geoR__ is an orphan package since 2020-01-12.
+Also, some functions are being deprecated because they are no longer (or rarely) used.
+These functions were developed to fulfill the demands created by my PhD research project (2012-2016).
+Some functions will be replaced, but all of them will be moved to a package currently under developed at https://github.com/samuel-rosa/ASRtools.

 # Test environments